M4n0zz/Gen1PokeScripts/Tetris/README.md

 # 🧱 Tetris

-A simple Tetris mini-game with enhanced gameplay inspired by the original Game Boy game.

-It is based on offgao's version, designed to integrate seamlessly with ACE.
+A simple Tetris mini-game inspired by the original Game Boy version.
+Based on offgao’s work, with refined controls for smooth and responsive gameplay, it is designed to integrate seamlessly with ACE.

 # ![preview](Tetris.png)

-### Features

-- Refined controls for natural and reliable gameplay

 ----
 ### Installation